psi4/psi4archive/INSTALL.rst

   * autoconf (version 2.52 or higher)

-    .. note:: autoconf is only needed for special architectures, to compile with MADNESS, or to compile the development branch.
+    .. note:: autoconf is only needed for special architectures or to compile the
+       development branch.

   * aclocal